Halifax Things to Do

 Harbourville

-This is a lobster fishing village.
-The lobster season runs from May to October.
-We went for lobster.
-You pay for your lobster in the gift store, then you take your receipt over to the counter where they give you a live lobster in a plastic dish bin.
+This is a lobster fishing village, with the season running from May through October, and we came for one thing: lobster!
+Here’s how it works: you buy your lobster in the gift shop, then head to a separate counter where you’re handed a live lobster in a plastic dish bin.

 Tidal Bore Rafting on the Schubenacadie River